Resources for instructors

 Adopters can join an online Matter & Interactions discussion group.

-Here is a detailed summary of the important changes in the 3rd edition.
+Here is a summary of the important changes in the 4th edition.

-- Videos of lectures (see below): QuickTime videos of Ruth Chabay's lectures on mechanics and Matthew Kohlmyer's lectures on E&M. Instructors have found these useful for getting ideas and a sense of pacing.
+- Annotated videos of lectures: Videos of Ruth Chabay's lectures on mechanics and Matthew Kohlmyer's lectures on E&M, with annotations.
+Instructors have found these useful for getting ideas and a sense of pacing.
+Public student versions of these videos are available on the student web site.

 - Test questions: organized by chapter.